Katsutaro Baba: Murders

 On September 1, 1905, a 16-year-old girl working at a local liquor store went missing during an autumn festival that was held at a shrine in Asahi.
 It was initially suspected that she might have run off with a man, but that changed nine days later, when she was found dead in a rice field crossing Asahi and a neighboring village.
 Her corpse had been mutilated with a knife, in particular around the lower abdominal region, and her gallbladder was missing.

 Two months later, on November 3, a 30-year-old silk mill worker went missing while another festival was being held celebrating the Emperor's Birthday, simultaneously coinciding with the ongoing construction of Tatsuno Station and the recent victory in the Russo-Japanese War.
-The woman's body was found along a forest path near the Tenryū River, few kilometers outside the village, and like the victim two months prior, her body had been mutilated and her gallbladder removed.
+The woman's body was found along a forest path near the Tenryū River, a few kilometres outside the village, and like the victim two months prior, her body had been mutilated and her gallbladder removed.
 The similarities between the two crimes prompted fears in the local populace, who feared that a murderer was killing off young women for nefarious purposes.

 In August 1906, almost a year after the first murder, the bodies of a 27-year-old woman, her infant son and a 17-year-old housemaid were discovered in their hut.
-Both female victims had had their bellies slit open, with the killer shoving the decapitated infant's body into his mother's abdomen.
+Both female victims had their bellies slit open, with the killer shoving the decapitated infant's body into his mother's abdomen.
 Taking note of the brutality of the crimes, the examining police detective concluded that the perpetrator was a local who likely extracted organs in order to sell them.
 Hearing that human organs could be sold for high prices as ingredients for Chinese medicine the same way bear organs were sold at the time, the police hypothesized that the killer was selling the organs for profit.